-Students may receive approval to substitute an elective course for a required bachelor's or occupational associate's program core course if the student has requisite knowledge of the content of the course being replaced or based on a student's career interest.
+Students may receive approval to substitute an elective course for a required bachelor's or occupational associate's program core course if the student has requisite knowledge of the content of the course being replaced or if the election is based on a student's career interest.
 A maximum of 18 credits may be approved for substitution of a bachelor's program's core courses and a maximum of 9 credits may be approved for substitution of an occupational associate's degree program core courses.
-Selection of all courses, including general education, elective, and substitution courses, will be reviewed during a student's academic advising sessions and considered based on the individual student's education and future career goals and UoNA policies.
+An occupational diploma program student may submit a petition to the Director of Education to be allowed to substitute one (1) program core course.
+Selection of all courses, including general education, elective, and substitution courses, will be reviewed during a student's academic advising sessions and considered based on individual student education and future career goals, and UoNA policies.